yngtodd/notes/on_being/README.rst

 On Being
 --------

-Notes on the ideas brought up in Krista Tippett
+Notes on the ideas brought up in Krista Tippett's On Being podcast.

 Table Of Contents
 -----------------